lf94/svg2replicad/README.md

 ## Usage

-Simply run `cargo run [drawing.svg]` and copy the output to your curv program.
+Simply run `cargo run [drawing.svg]` and copy the output to your replicad program.

-You may decide that the output is good enough and automate this process by redirecting the output to a file and then using `include file "output_from_svg2curv.curv";` in your curv source code.

 ## Refinement